ehmicky/autoserver/docs/events.md

   - `uniquecount` `{number}` - same as `modelscount`, excluding duplicates
   - `error` `{string}` - error type, if there was an error

-The properties `commandpath`, `command` and `collection` are only set if the request failed while performing a command.
+The properties `commandpath` and `collection` are only set if the request failed while performing a command.

 Each of those fields is optional, i.e. might not be present under some circumstances, e.g. if an error happened.